-- All heavy-duty off-road construction diesel equipment used during the construction phase will meet Tier 4 engine requirements. - A copy of each unit's certified tier specification and any required CARB or air pollution control district operating permit will be made available to the Authority at the time of mobilization of each piece of equipment. - The contractor will keep a written record (supported by equipment-hour meters where available) of equipment usage during project construction for each piece of equipment. - The contractor will provide the Authority with monthly reports of equipment operating hours (through the Environmental Mitigation Management and Assessment [EMMA] system) and annual reports documenting compliance.
+- 1. All heavy-duty off-road construction diesel equipment used during the construction phase will meet Tier 4 engine requirements. - 2.
+Small diesel generators (less than 30 horsepower) should be avoided whenever feasible. - 3.
+A copy of each unit's certified tier specification and any required CARB or air pollution control district operating permit will be made available to the Authority at the time of mobilization of each piece of equipment. - 4.
+The contractor will keep a written record (supported by equipment-hour meters where available) of equipment usage during project construction for each piece of equipment. - 5.
+The contractor will provide the Authority with monthly reports of equipment operating hours (through the EMMA system) and annual reports documenting compliance.